louiz/biboumi/doc/biboumi.1.rst

     * In encoding: see the option with the same name in the server configuration form.
     * Out encoding: Currently ignored.
+    * Persistent: If set to true, biboumi will stay in this channel even when all the XMPP resources have left the room.
+I.e. it will not send a PART command, and will stay idle in the channel until the connection is forcibly closed.
+If a resource comes back in the room again, and if the archiving of messages is enabled for this room, the client will receive the messages that where sent in this channel.
+This option can be used to make biboumi act as an IRC bouncer.

 Raw IRC messages
 ----------------